dragonfly/dragonfly/README.md

 evaluations in parallel), and multi-fidelity optimisation (using cheap approximations to speed up the optimisation process).

-By default, dragonfly *maximises* functions.
+By default, Dragonfly *maximises* functions.
-To minimise a function, simply pass the negative of the function. dragonfly is compatible with python2.7 and python3 and has been tested on Linux, Mac OS, and Windows platforms.
+To minimise a function, simply pass the negative of the function.
+Dragonfly is compatible with python2.7 and python3 and has been tested on Linux, Mac OS, and Windows platforms.

 For questions and bug reports please email kandasamy@cs.cmu.edu